Housebuilders upbeat for 2012 as lending eases

-LONDON Housebuilders Taylor Wimpey, Redrow and Bovis Homes said trading remained steady as their focus on margins paid off in a market showing timid signs of recovery.
+LONDON Housebuilders Taylor Wimpey, Redrow and Bovis Homes said trading remained steady as their focus on margins payed off in a market showing timid signs of recovery.

 The companies said market conditions were challenging yet stable, with mortgage lending still constrained but showing signs of easing as a result of recent government schemes aiming to boost construction and help lift Britain's sluggish economy.